This month, our May dates to celebrate from our cultural calendar travel the world with exciting and significant events.

 World Belly Dance Day celebrates the popular dance style of belly dancing.
 With complex moves and techniques and wonderfully embroidered dresses with vibrant colours the dance style is incredibly artistic.
 Requiring lots of stamina and great core strength, belly dancing is not as easy as it looks.

 Our belly dancing programs are highly engaging and interactive as students get to learn the complex dance style.
-Our Middle Eastern Belly Dance program is available in Victoria, New South Wales, Australian Capital Territory and Queensland in person and virtually for all other states.
+Our Middle Eastern Belly Dance program is available in Victoria, New South Wales, Queensland, Western Australia, in person and virtually for all other states.

 World Day for Cultural Diversity for Dialogue & Development